Venus Unveiled: Beta and Asteria

 We set out over the grass sea, passing herds of locals who look like tie-dyed zebra-horse hybrids--prezebras, they're called.
 A loud, exuberant people prone to tall tales and clowning.

-We land on the red ring of the crater and sleep by the lake, resting secure in Truth.
+We swoop down the inner slope of the crater and sleep by the lake.
+Resting secure in Truth.

-From Sanger we fly due east, over a prairie, a forested ridge, a high desert valley that could be in Nevada, even higher pine ridges, tiring as the air grows thin (merely triple Earth's--thin enough to make flying noticeably harder) and finally, alpine meadows.
+From Sanger we fly due west, over a prairie, a forested ridge, a high desert valley that could be in Nevada, even higher pine ridges, tiring as the air grows thin (merely triple Earth's--thin enough to make flying noticeably harder) and finally, alpine meadows.
 And, ahead and above, snow!
 But how much?
-Glaciers or just a snowpack?
+Glaciers, or just snowpatches?
 Either way it's a shock, after days of warm sun.
 Thank God it's Friday!
-Wildflowers instead of blizzards.
-(Well, actually, thank your tour director.)
+Mild spring weather, wildflowers instead of blizzards.
+(Well, actually, thank your tour director.
+Timed it to avoid the snowstorms on Rain and Witch.)

 Mt.
 Rhea, looming over us, is the highest mountain (over 4 km) in northern Beta, rising above Devana Chasm much like the Ruwenzori does over the East African Rift.
 It was believed to be a volcano, but more recent interpretations of the radar scans lean toward a huge dome.
 In other fuzzy spots on the tour, I've made my best guess and gone with it, but I'm mentioning my doubts about Rhea's nature because I can't make sense of these radar scans either.
 It's there, it's big, it's going to be (given my climate model) alpine, but it beats me just what Rhea's like.
 Will glaciers form?
 How fast?
 And after centuries of freeze-and-thaw every two weeks, will Rhea be intact or an eroded mess?
 Venus's rocks are tough (they've survived acid and terrible heat) but they've never had to face seepage, frost heaving, oxidation, glacial carving.
-A dome, a spire mantled in glaciers, or a monstrous cairn of rubble?
+A dome, a volcanic cone mantled in glaciers, a Matterhorn, a maze of crags, a monstrous heap of rubble?

 Well, let's leave Rhea to struggle with her identity.
 We ride the upwinds along the Devana crest all day, dropping as the mountains do, back down into real air.
 It's a free ride--all downhill to Cape Daphne, the northern tip of Beta.
 Daphne is a narrow, wooded ridge running some 180 km out to sea.
 The Daphne coast is lush rainforest--it's the only part of Beta in the torrid zone.
 Not bad--from ice to Amazon in one day.
 We sleep well on a palm-tree beach.

 West of Cape Daphne the jungle coast wrinkles in and out: first Aigul Bay and Cape Aigul (the end of Devana Chasma's western ridge), then Sasha Bay.
 The sea here is as rich as the land: the currents in Kabel and Sedna Seas mix offshore, causing turbulent upwellings loaded with nutrients.
-Beyond the exuberant coral reefs, schools of deepsea fish abound, clam and oyster beds fill the shallow.
+Beyond the exuberant coral reefs, schools of deepsea fish abound, clam and oyster beds fill the shallows.
 I suppose it's inevitable that locals call it Sushi Bay.
-A maritime, fishing subspecies of leopard people live here, with tawny, unspotted coats and reddish tails and manes (both male and female), quite comfortable in the water.
+A maritime, fishing subspecies of leopard people live here, with tawny, unspotted coats and reddish tails and manes (both male and female), quite comfortable in the water (tiger genes, or fisher cats, or what?)

 It's a bit arbitrary, but I say we've entered...